Nissan Rogue Insurance Rates

 Rates are averaged for all Nissan Rogue models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for the Best Nissan Rogue Insurance
+How to Find Low Cost Nissan Rogue Insurance

-Getting lower rates on auto insurance takes avoiding accidents and violations, having a good credit score, eliminating unnecessary coverage, and possibly raising deductibles.
-Take the time to compare rates every couple of years by requesting rates from direct carriers like Progressive, GEICO, and Esurance, and also from local exclusive and independent agents.
+Getting lower rates on auto insurance not only requires avoiding accidents and claims, but also having a good credit history, eliminating unnecessary coverage, and qualifying for all possible discounts.
+Make time to compare rates at every other renewal by obtaining price quotes from direct carriers like Progressive and GEICO, and also from local exclusive and independent agents.

-- Teenagers are expensive to insure, with premiums as much as $445 a month if comprehensive and collision insurance is included
+- Drivers under the age of 20 are the costliest to insure, with premiums as much as $445 a month including comprehensive and collision insurance

 Are Nissans more expensive to insure?
 Unless you have a poor driving record or are a teenager, rates should be reasonable.
 Wondering how much should I pay for a Nissan Rogue insurance policy?